nard1n/timed-quiz/README.md

 ## Description

-This is a timed coding quiz with multiple-choice questions.
+This is a timed quiz with multiple-choice questions.
 This application runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
-The user gets to test their Javascript knowledge by answering various questions.
-The user geets to stor their highscore in the application to share and compare with their peers.
+The user gets to test their (National Park) knowledge by answering various questions.
+The user gets to store their highscore in the application to share and compare with their peers.
 The quiz has a polished and responsive UI.

 ## Requirements:
-   * The application presents the user with a coding quiz
+   * The application presents the user with a quiz
    * When user clicks the start button, a timer starts and they are presented with a question
    * Once the user answers the question they are presented with the next question
-   * If the user answers a question incorrectly, they get penalized and lose 5 seconds from timer
+   * If the user answers a question incorrectly, they get penalized and lose 10 seconds from timer
    * Quiz ends when one of the following is met: user answers all questions OR time reaches 0
-   * User has the ability to save score by along with the input of their initials
+   * User has the ability to save score along with the input of their name

 ## Table of Contents (Optional)